buhowski/react-typescript/public/text-data/vision/VisionEN.md

 ## Details

-The project’s implementation and its strategy are considered separate projects.
+The implementation of the magazine and its strategy are considered separate projects.
+More details can be found here:

-### Magazine & Strategy

 - [MVP: Another Dimension](/mvp)

-### Key Industry Products

-Presented as individual scenarios.
-You can view the presentations here:
+The industry's key products are presented as individual scenarios.
+The presentations can be viewed here:

 - [Cinematic Concepts](/cinema)
 - [Gaming Ideas](/games)